tomasko123456/tomasko123456/README.md

   - FROM MONDAY TILL FRIDAY
   - ALL WEEKEND
   - AND EVERY SECOND MONDAY OR THUESDAY
-  - THANK YOU for your kidness OE wissdom.

 tomasko123456/tomasko123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.